moderndive/moderndive/vignettes/paper.md

 ## 0.126778499 0.002569157
 ```

 We argue that it shouldn't be this hard, especially in an introductory statistics setting.
-To rectify this, the three `get_regression` functions in the `moderndive` package all return data frames in tibble format [@R-tibble].
-Therefore you can easily extract columns using the `pull` from the `dplyr` package [@R-dplyr]:
+To rectify this, the three `get_regression` functions in the `moderndive` package all return data frames in the tidyverse-style tibble (tidy table) format [@R-tibble].
+Therefore you can easily extract columns using the `pull()` function from the `dplyr` package [@R-dplyr]:

 ```r